Attn: Advanced Freelancers

 You want other people to answer all your questions and do your thinking for you.
 We’re here to answer questions for which Google doesn’t have a quick answer.
 Think “What CRM are you all using right now?” not “What is a CRM?”

-You enjoy being controversial, combative, or contrarian, and it’s all in good fun.
+You enjoy being controversial, combative, or contrarian, and think it’s all in good fun.
 Please take your fun elsewhere.

 When do office hours and other live group sessions happen?